sajjad960/Simple_Social_Media_Frontend/README.md

 1. Authentication, Authorization
 2. Create Posts With Multiple Images And Text.

-Note: I am still working with the project
+Note: I am still working with the project.